SFTP

 A node is a unit (or replica) of a connection that processes transactions.
 More nodes are required to process more transactions for a connection and conversely, fewer nodes are required to process fewer transactions.
 To understand how the nodes affect your connector pricing, see Pricing for connection nodes.
 If you don't enter any values, by default the minimum nodes are set to 2 (for better availability) and the maximum nodes are set to 50.

-5. In the Destinations section, enter details of the remote host (backend system) you want to connect to.
+5. In the Destinations section, enter details of the remote host (backend system) you want to connect to and click Next.

 If you want to establish a public connection to your backend systems with additional security, you can consider configuring static outbound IP addresses for your connections, and then configure your firewall rules to allowlist only the specific static IP addresses.

-1. Select an Authentication type and enter the relevant details.
+7. In the Authentication section, select an Authentication type and enter the relevant details and click Next.

 The following authentication types are supported by the SFTP connection: